HazyResearch/legalbench/README.md

 ## Contributing a task

 We are currently in the process of adding more tasks to LegalBench.
 If you are interested in developing a task, know of an existing legal reasoning/legal text analysis dataset, or possess data that is relevant to legal reasoning, then we would be delighted to add your task/dataset to LegalBench.
 Our view of what constitutes "legal reasoning" is very broad---any task involving legal text, laws of any jurisdiction, or reasoning skill relevant to the law can be added.

+Due to the length limitations of most large language models, we prefer tasks which operate on sequences of text that are less than 2000 words.
+For tasks involving longer documents---like contract clause extraction---we encourage you to reframe the task as a classification task, by chunking the long document into subparts.

 Examples of tasks that could be added to LegalBench include:

 - Tasks which require a model to apply specific legal rule(s) to a hypothetical pattern of facts.
 For instance:
   - Asking the model to determine if a particular set of contacts give rise to personal jurisdiction?